The Department of Anthropology offers graduate programs in the following areas:

 Archaeology at the University of Texas reflects the breadth of specialization of its faculty, and its strong links with other disciplines.
-The program enjoys strong ties with Geography, Classics, Latin American Studies, Asian Studies, Social, Cultural and Physical Anthropology.
+The program enjoys strong ties with Geography, Classics, Latin American Studies, Asian Studies, Social, Cultural and Biological Anthropology.
 A strong and active group of graduate students, the presence of the Texas Archeological Research Lab and offices in State Government make Austin's community of archaeologists and related scholars exceptionally large and diverse.

 Linguistic Anthropology at the University of Texas at Austin offers a diverse and comprehensive training program that is unique and unparalleled in the US.
 Our strength lies in our interdisciplinary approach to the teaching and applications of Linguistic Anthropology whereby students benefit from a program grounded in sociocultural and sociolinguistic theory.